WampaPartyEX/A-Hunter-s-Daedream/README.md

 ### Appearance

 The *Bijin*, *Kalilies'* and *Pandorable* mods were chosen to fit the visual style of *Glenmoril Overhaul* and *Vigilant Overhaul*.
 While people may hate the "supermodel Skyrim" look, dark fantasy has never had shortages of pretty people, and visual consistency is important.
+There is currently no child overhaul as I'm still trying to figure out which one I think best fits the visuals presented.

 ### Optionals For The Deranged